Last update: 09.20.2018

 - Show notifications (enable/disable).

 - Early Access.
 ProtonVPN will offer you early version updates.
 Enable at your own risk – early versions can be, and often are, unstable.

-In short, there isn’t much room to get lost in with ProtonVPN – the tool feels spacious but uncluttered.
+When writing this ProtonVPN review we’ve discovered that there isn’t much room to get lost in with it – the tool feels spacious but uncluttered.
 It’s very functional but obviously lightweight.
 Don’t expect to be wowed by the number of features!

 Apps & Extensions

 This is where it becomes plainly obvious that ProtonVPN is a work in progress.
 Custom apps exist only for Windows, Mac, and Android.
 Tough luck, iPhone and iPad people!
 To be fair, you can still use ProtonVPN with iOS, routers, and Linux (you’ll just have to do it in a roundabout way).

 ProtonVPN on Mac is largely identical to the Windows version – the interface looks the same, and the functions are no different either.
 Android is slightly different and has less to offer.
 There is no Kill Switch and the VPN uses IKEv2 instead of OpenVPN.
 These to points require additional comment from our ProtonVPN review team:

 - If you want to have a Kill Switch on your Android device (which you do), you can use an external native Android feature to perform the same function.
 Android 7+ has something called Always-on VPN and you can use it to prevent connections that go outside the VPN tunnel.